IdeaBlocks: Expressing and Reusing Divergent Intents for Graphic Design Exploration using Generative AI: Formative Study

 \subsection{Study Procedure}

-Participants were asked to explore diverse mascot character design concepts for their company (for practitioners) or department (for students) using image generation models for 40 minutes.
-This task was chosen as it's open-ended to encourage divergent thinking and, at the same time, it's familiar to all participants with diverse backgrounds.
+Participants were asked to explore diverse mascot character designs for their company (for practitioners) or department (for students) with image generation models for 40 minutes.
+This task was chosen for its open-ended nature, which encouraged divergent thinking, while also being sufficiently familiar to all participants with different design experiences.
+Following the session, we conducted a 15-minute semi-structured interview.

-We provided a custom web-based image generation system to facilitate think-aloud during the study session.
-The system allowed users to generate four images at a time from a text prompt, modify parts of images via inpainting, edit images using text prompts (without inpainting), and request variations.
-We used Stable Diffusion XL~\cite{podell2023sdxl} for image generation, InstructPix2Pix~\cite{brooks2023instructpix2pix} for editing, and DALL·E 2 API~\footnote{https://openai.com/index/dall-e-2/} for inpainting and generating variation.
-Whenever the participants used one of the generative features, the tool prompted them to articulate their current intentions and expectations through pop-up messages.
-After they looked at the results, the tool prompted them to reflect on whether the results reflected their intention well.
-In total, we collected 158 data points, each consisting of a participant's expressed intent, system action, and assessment of how well the outputs aligned with their original goal.
-Following the session, we conducted a 15-minute semi-structured interview to further investigate the challenges they experienced.
+We provided a custom image-generation interface to facilitate think-alouds about their intent during exploration.
+The system supported four methods for image generation: (1) text-to-image prompting, (2) image-to-image generation with text guidance, (3) text-guided inpainting, and (4) generating variations from an image.
+We used Stable Diffusion XL~\cite{podell2023sdxl} for text-to-image, InstructPix2Pix~\cite{brooks2023instructpix2pix} for image-to-image, and DALL·E 2 API~\footnote{https://openai.com/index/dall-e-2/} for inpainting and variations.
+Whenever participants use one of them, the interface displays a pop-up message asking them to articulate their current intents and expectations.
+After reviewing the generated results, the tool prompted them to reflect on whether the results accurately reflected their intention, and if not, what they thought the reason was.
+In total, we collected 158 data points, each consisting of a participant's expressed intent, system action, and participant's assessment of how well the outputs aligned with their intent.

+We conducted an inductive thematic analysis of the collected data and interview data.
+Open coding was performed iteratively after each session until thematic saturation was reached.